microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Coach/README.md

 ## Session Guidance

-This What the Hack was cdesigned and executed for a remote/virtual audience.
+This What the Hack was designed and executed for a remote/virtual audience.

 We initially conducted this hackathon in three - 4 hour sessions for a total of 12 hours.
 It was done over a three week period with each session being conducted on a Friday.